monsdar/katacoda-scenarios/conan/step2_consumePackages.md

 * `cmake --build .`{{execute}}
 * `./hello2`{{execute}}

-Do you remember what it usually take to pull in a dependency like POCO into your project?
-Note that Conan also handles indirect dependencies, you don't need to worry about OpenSSL or zlib for example (POCO depends on it).
+Do you remember what it usually takes to pull in a dependency like POCO into your project?
+Note that Conan also handles indirect dependencies, you don't need to worry about OpenSSL or zlib for example (POCO depends on it them).
 Feel free to play around with the `conanfile.txt`, change the version or add a completely different dependency from [conan-center](https://bintray.com/conan/conan-center).